uadmin/uadmin-docs/_build/html/_sources/system_reference.rst.txt

 |

 Logs can accumulate so fast and it will get harder to find specific actions when you need to like when conducting an audit and investigating something in your system.
-Use “Filter” to narrow down what you are looking for:
+Use "Filter” to narrow down what you are looking for:

 .. image:: assets/filterlog.png